 a) I don’t feel like I have to check my account balance before I call the doctor or take my kid to the emergency room.

 b) We have a trampoline!
-I am not afraid of being sued, lose my house or at least not be able to send my kids to college because an uninvited guest breaks their neck in our back yard when we aren’t even home.
+I am not afraid of being sued, losing my house or not being able to send my kids to college because an uninvited guest breaks their neck in our back yard when we aren’t even home.

 c) I have not had to postpone buying shoes for the kids or going on vacation until I get my medical bills paid off since I moved here.

 There is no perfect system, but this one offers a peace of mind I didn’t know it was possible to have until I experienced it.
 And, when my mom comes to visit next month, they’ll take care of her during her visit…all for free.
 Thank you, NHS.

 Need I say more?
 I really couldn’t believe it until we lived through the first year here and my husband didn’t get fired for not showing up.
 The average time off is 20-25 days of holiday plus 8 bank holidays (similar to our standard holidays).
 You don’t even have to work there for twenty years to get it either, most jobs start off with four or five weeks.
 You can even take two weeks…get this…in a row!
 They call it a fortnight here.
 I had to look the word up–probably because I have never had a use for it.
 In fact, I’ve never had two weeks off from a job in a row without giving birth.